ImperialPlugins/ImperialStudio-Libraries/Readme.md

 ## License
 All rights reserved (c) 2019 Enes Sadık Özbek.

-Some code was burrowed from my contributions to [RocketMod](https://github.com/RocketMod/Rocket) (EventBus, Loggers and ReflectionExtensions).
+Some code was burrowed from my contributions to [RocketMod](https://github.com/RocketMod/Rocket) (EventBus, Loggers, TaskScheduler and ReflectionExtensions).
 These are licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 license.
 All other published source code is for educational purposes only and may not be used in commercial projects.

 ## Dependencies